corda/corda-runtime-os/libs/http-rpc/http-rpc-stubs-impl/README.md

-# HTTP RPC Stub Implementations
+# Rest Stub Implementations

-Contains stub implementations of the HTTP RPC APIs for APIs that cannot currently have their read implementations created.
+Contains stub implementations of the Rest APIs for APIs that cannot currently have their read implementations created.

 This module will be deleted once the real implementations are added.